alexferrari88/GoHN/README.md

 ## Contributing 🤝🏼

 Feel free to fork this repo and create a PR.
-I will review them and merge if ok.
+I will review them and merge, if ok.

 ## License 📝